Lisp-Stat/documentation/content/en/docs/Examples/statistics.md

 After installing `cl-jupyter`, clone the IPS repository into your `~/common-lisp/` directory.

 {{< alert title="Note" >}}Be careful when upgrading `common-lisp-jupyter`.
 Breaking changes are often introduced without warning.
-If you experience problems, use cl-jupyter revision `b1021ab` by using the [get checkout command](https://www.git-tower.com/learn/git/faq/git-checkout-commits/).
+If you experience problems, use cl-jupyter revision `b1021ab` by using the [git checkout command](https://www.git-tower.com/learn/git/faq/git-checkout-commits/).
 {{< /alert >}}